sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 Mainnet, Testnet or Devnet, then click on the name of the network you wish to be using.

-## Sending and Receiving ANLOG Tokens
+## Sending and Receiving SOL Tokens

 ### Receiving